 We also have a webcam at Lake Tūtira- so if you want to see how the weather's looking or what the lake is doing check that out here.

-Other lakes that HBRC does not monitor include Horseshoe, Whatuma and Lopez.
+Other lakes that the Regional Council does not monitor include Horseshoe, Whatuma and Lopez.

 We also do investigate habitats and ecology of lakes for specific biodiversity projects.

 Lake Tūtira has had water quality issues for several decades.
 Despite more than 30 years of works to improve water quality, the lake continues to have frequent algal blooms which limits swimming and other recreation.